An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Adaptively coupled domain decomposition method

-Strategies (A) and (B) use fixed thresholds.
-When the time step is small, saturation changes are generally minor and may not reach the specified threshold, allowing all subdomains to be solved independently.
-This is reasonable to some extent, as a smaller time step typically corresponds to reduced nonlinearity, reducing or eliminating the need for extra computational resources for nonlinear preconditioning or initial solution preprocessing.
-Strategies (C) and (D) implement dynamic thresholding, taking into account the influence of time step size, which makes them more robust.
-Strategy (C) focuses on the rate of saturation change

-Strategy (D) considers changes in the time step size, with the threshold decreasing as the next time step increases, and increasing as the time step decreases.
-This approach ensures that the number of coupled subdomains is generally positively correlated with the time step length.

-The Boost Graph Library (BGL) toolset~\cite{siek_boost_2002} can be used to compute the connected components of a graph.
-BGL is a highly efficient C++ library tailored for graph-related problems, offering a comprehensive range of data structures and algorithms, including graph traversal, shortest path computation, minimum spanning tree construction, and connected components identification.
-For partitioning weighted graphs, the Metis toolset~\cite{karypis_metis_2009} is well-suited.
-Metis is a robust and efficient library specifically designed for partitioning large-scale graphs, offering advanced algorithms that enable rapid multilevel graph partitioning.

-It is important to note that the computational cost of subdomain coupling partitioning is typically very low because its complexity is related to the initial number of subdomains, \(N\), which is usually small.
-Additionally, due to the localized nonlinear distribution characteristics of the problem, most subdomains can be independently solved in practice.
-In the first two coupling strategies, these subdomains are excluded before graph partitioning, while in the third strategy, the independently solved subdomains contribute a large number of low-weight edges, which connect them to neighboring subdomains.
-Therefore, their computational cost is almost negligible.
+The Boost Graph Library (BGL) toolset~\citep{siek_boost_2002} can be used to compute the connected components of a graph for Strategies A and B. BGL is a highly efficient C++ library tailored for graph-related problems, offering a comprehensive range of data structures and algorithms, including graph traversal, shortest path computation, minimum spanning tree construction, and connected components identification.
+For partitioning weighted graphs in strategy C, the Metis toolset~\citep{karypis_metis_2009} is highly suited.
+Metis is a robust and efficient library specifically designed for large-scale graphs partitioning, offering advanced algorithms that enable rapid multilevel graph partitioning.
+Additionally, It is important to note that the computational cost of subdomain coupling partitioning is typically very low, as its computational complexity is related to the initial number of subdomains, \(N\), which is usually small.

-\subsection{Subdomain Boundary Conditions}
+\subsection{Subdomain boundary conditions}